JoshAtticus/os/README.md

 # AtticusOS
-Basic webtop with BetterMeower, Text Editor, iFrame WebBrowser, and PenguinMod.
+Basic webtop with BetterMeower, Text Editor and an iFrame WebBrowser.